-Hammer Lane Academy is a specialist setting for communication and interaction needs.
+Hammer Lane Academy is a specialist setting for Communication and Interaction needs.
 All of our pupils have an EHCP and require high levels of support across the curriculum.
-A number of our pupils are non-verbal.
-It is essential that our approach to teaching phonics and reading is accessible to all learners, regardless of background.
+A number of our pupils are pre-verbal.
+It is essential that our approach to teaching phonics and reading is accessible to all learners, regardless of background and level of need.